justbuchanan/stylize/readme.md

 -   [uncrustify](https://github.com/uncrustify/uncrustify)
 -   [rustfmt](https://github.com/rust-lang-nursery/rustfmt)

 Other formatters can easily be added.
-See the \*\_formatter.go files as examples.
+See the files in the 'formatters' directory as examples.

 ## Python version